This delicious homemade pancake mix makes it easy to serve up fresh pancakes in the morning. (Or dinner!) Dairy-free and gluten-free options.

 - 2 teaspoons salt

-- Combine all ingredients in large bowl.
+- Combine all ingredients in a large bowl.
 Mix well with a whisk.

 - Use a ½ cup scooper to carefully transfer to a large airtight container.

-1/2 cup plain kefir or unsweetened vanilla almond milk + ¼ teaspoon lemon juice (for additional options see blog post)
+1/2 cup plain kefir, buttermilk, or unsweetened plant-based milk + ¼ teaspoon lemon juice

 1 large egg Heat nonstick pancake pan or griddle over medium heat.
 Grease with butter, coconut oil, or cooking spray.
 Use a ¼-cup scoop to pour batter onto the griddle to make small pancakes.
 Cook for 2-3 minutes until bubbles start to appear and/or edges are set.
 Flip and cook for another 1-2 minutes, or until golden brown.
 Repeat until batter is gone.
 Serve hot with toppings of your choice.